Recent IEA General Assemblies

 Announcement: 55th IEA General Assembly Meeting

-The 55th meeting of the IEA General Assembly will be hosted in cooperation with the Austrian Federal Ministry for Education, the Arts and Culture (BMUKK).
-Registration materials will be available in July 2014.
-For more information, please contact the IEA Secretariat.
+The 55th meeting of the IEA General Assembly will be hosted in cooperation with the Austrian Federal Ministry of Education and Women's Affairs (BMBF).
+For more information or to register for the meeting, please contact the IEA Secretariat.

 About the IEA General Assembly

 The General Assembly is the central decision making body of IEA.
 It consists of representatives appointed by the IEA member institutions, who attend General Assembly meetings as voting delegates and represent the educational research, policy, and practitioner interests of their country.

-The General Assembly determines the general policy of the association and, through the election of members of the IEA Standing Committee, controls the implementation of IEA policy and the operations of the IEA Secretariat and DPC.
+The General Assembly determines the general policy of the association and, through the election of members of the IEA Standing Committee, controls the implementation of IEA policy and the operations of the IEA Secretariat and IEA DPC.
 The assembly also admits new members to the association, and approves the annual budget.

 What happens at a General Assembly meeting?